Hindsight is 2020… how loaded that saying now is, don't you think?!

 November was my best month.
 I made the most money in November doing the least amount of work.

-I launched The Empowered Lab membership.
+I launched The Empowered Lab membership (now The Digital Business Lab).
 It is already so much fun.
-I’m so glad that I decided to do this.
+I'm so glad that I decided to do this.

 I retired over 15 courses and programs to make space for new things in 2021.